 Before he could answer, it happened again.
 An otherworldly sound blossomed through the night, and stronger than ever I detected something almost—but not quite—human.
 The “not quite” seized my soul with terror, and I shouted into my walkie, “Nobody move!
 Stay exactly where you are!”

 I could tell by their distant lights that Bill and Lily obeyed.
 The lights of the park workers, however, continued about their search.
-They were not operating on our frequency; they could not have heard my warning.
+They weren’t operating on our frequency; they couldn’t have heard my warning.
 I watched with a cold knot in my stomach as one of the lights wavered, then took off in a peculiar direction, as if its bearer was running after something.

 “Everyone stay put,” I repeated.
 “I’ll come to you.”
 I grabbed Carl by the arm, feeling the slime and grit ooze between my fingers, and led him cautiously first to where my wife stood, paralyzed by unease.
 She was visibly relieved to see me.
 Next we made our way to Bill, who seemed less scared but just as bewildered.